Submissions for funding are currently closed. Further information will follow in the coming months.

 Ely 2025 Mission Funds

 We are aware that Mission is God's activity and happens in God's time.
 We need to put ourselves and our resources in a place where this can happen.
-We need to nurture the soil in whiesch such growth can happen, we need to create an environment where small seeds can flourish, and grow to fruition.
+We need to nurture the soil in which such growth can happen, we need to create an environment where small seeds can flourish and grow to fruition.
 (Matthew 13.31-32)

 The Local Mission Project Fund

-For greater scrutiny applications will in future be considered by a Local Mission Project Fund (LMPF) committee.
+The Local Mission Project Fund provided up to £1000 of one-off seed corn funding annually.
+To encourage more one-off project awards this was increased to £3000.
+For scrutiny applications will be considered by a Local Mission Project Fund (LMPF) committee.
 The LMPF Committee will include the Mission Leads, plus two other members of Bishop's Council.

 The Growth Fund

 Awards range from £3000-£20,000 annually each year and can be for up to three years.
 More could be made available but only in exceptional circumstances.
 Applications to this fund will generally expect matched funding.

 One off grants of up to £5,000 may be offered where no matched funding is available but are limited to areas of economic deprivation where there is outstanding evidence of a significant missional opportunity.
 Such applications will need wide ranging support and a convincing strategy for ongoing funding.